tonethar/IGM-330-Fall-2018/weekly/week-03B-notes.md

   - we can draw bitmap images into a `&lt;canvas>` tag.
 The source of the image could be an `&lt;img>` tag, an `Image()` object, a SVG `&lt;image>` element, a frame of a `&lt;video>` element, or another `&lt;canvas>` element
   - The method we will use is [ctx.drawImage()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage)
     - this method can be used to draw a whole image, or just a part of it.
 It can also be used to scale the image either up or down in size
-  - see the demo file below
+  - see the demo file below:
+    - it covers how to sample from and scale an image
+    - a nice thought experiment would be to think about how we could download multiple images with our "pre-loader", instead of just one image

 2. Blend Modes:

-## IV Demo Files
+## IV.
+Demo Files

 **canvas-image-demo.html**